A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 After a decade in Seattle, the Seahawks parted ways with punter Jon Ryan on Monday.
 What did Ryan do next?
 He stopped at a neighborhood cafe, then stepped into the unknown.

-RENTON — So, a beloved punter walks into a bar …
+So, a beloved punter walks into a bar …

 Then what?

 That’s what Jon Ryan is trying to figure out.
-On Sunday, following “seven or eight hours” of conversations with general manager John Schneider, the two came to a “mutual decision” — Ryan’s words — to release the 36-year-old veteran after 10 memorable seasons with the Seahawks.
+Sunday, following “seven or eight hours” of conversations with general manager John Schneider, the two came to a “mutual decision” — Ryan’s words — to release the 36-year-old veteran after 10 memorable seasons with the Seahawks.

-On Monday, after tweeting a thank-you to the city of Seattle, Ryan made another decision:
+Monday, after tweeting a thank-you to the city of Seattle, Ryan made another decision:

 Lunch.